 The batter hits the ball to the shortstop, and he throws the ball to second base for the tag before the runner gets there and then the second baseman throws the ball to the first baseman before the batter gets there.

 On the team batting, they have to bat in order in the lineup prearranged before the game by the manager.
-The batter’s get their turn to hit at the plate, depending on the batting order.
-So if a player at bat gets an out, he has to wait eight more at-bats before getting another chance to hit.
+The batters get their turn to hit at the plate, depending on the batting order.
+So if a player at bat gets an out, he has to wait for eight more at-bats before getting another chance to hit.

 There are nine players on the field for defense, and on offense, those nine players are in the dugout.
 However, there are players on the bench that the manager can substitute, either in the field or in the batting order.

-For example, if player A is at bat and plays first base, the manager can choose to call for a pinch hitter where a bench player will take player A’s turn in the batting order and then play first base in the field.
+For example, if player A is at bat and plays first base, the manager can call for a pinch hitter where a bench player will take player A’s turn in the batting order and then play first base in the field.